palden518/DBS101.github.io/_posts/2024-02-11-SetupPersonalWebsite.md

 Your file should have the .md extension for you to use markdown.

-In your case the date should be the date of your flipped class.
+In your case the date should be the date you have uploaded your blog.

-Title should be the your  module class and flipped class title, Example; DBS101_FlippedClass1
+Title should be the your  module class and unit number, Example; DBS101_Unit1

-##### Example file name: 2024-02-12-DBS101_FlippedClass1.md
+##### Example file name: 2024-02-12-DBS101_Unit1.md

 <img src="https://raw.githubusercontent.com/palden518/DBS101.github.io/master/assets/images/repo-post1.png" alt="add file with name">